Skip to Content

-Maryland Court of Appeals Orders New Trial Due to Ineffective Assistance of Counsel for Counsel's Failure to Disclose a Conflict of Interest
+Maryland Court of Appeals Orders New Trial Due to Ineffective Assistance of Counsel for Counsel's Failure to Disclose a Conflict

 On August 14, 2020, the Maryland Court of Appeals reinstated the post-conviction relief ordered by the Circuit Court for Frederick County, in Yaw Poku Podieh v.
 State of Maryland, finding that Mr. Podieh’s defense counsel was ineffective due to his ongoing relationship with the arresting officer in Mr. Podieh’s criminal case.
 Simultaneous to the pendency of the criminal case against Mr. Podieh, defense counsel was being personally sued by the arresting officer’s wife for his representation of her in her divorce proceedings against the officer.
 Agreeing with the post-conviction court, the Maryland Court of Appeals determined that this ongoing relationship created an actual conflict of interest.
 The Court explained that an actual conflict existed because counsel was embroiled as a defendant in ongoing litigation and one of the witnesses in that litigation was also the arresting officer in an unrelated criminal case involving counsel’s client.
 Counsel provided ineffective assistance by failing to ever inform Mr. Podieh of the civil suit pending against him in which the arresting officer was a witness, even though the civil suit and Mr. Podieh’s criminal cases were occurring simultaneously.
 This created a concurrent conflict because defense counsel’s interactions with the arresting officer in the criminal case could have bled into the civil suit and affected defense counsel personally, dividing his loyalties between his personal interests and those of his client.